AdobeDocs/experience-manager-65.de-DE/help/assets/managing-assets-touch-ui.md

 Sie können auch nur die Anmerkungen oder nur den Prüfungsstatus drucken.

-To print the annotations and review status, click the **[!UICONTROL Print]** icon and follow the instructions in the wizard.
-Das Symbol **[!UICONTROL Drucken]** erscheint nur dann in der Symbolleiste, wenn dem Asset mindestens eine Anmerkung oder ein Prüfungsstatus zugewiesen ist.
+To print the annotations and review status, click **[!UICONTROL Print]** and follow the instructions in the wizard.
+The **[!UICONTROL Print]** option appears in the toolbar only when the asset has at least one annotation or review status assigned to it.

 1. From the [!DNL Assets] interface, open the preview page for an asset.
 1. Führen Sie einen der folgenden Schritte aus: